zkaiser-ff/Industrial-IoT/docs/opc-publisher/commandline.md

                                 environment variable in the form of a duration string in the form `[d.]hh:mm:ss[.fffffff]`.
       --kt, --keepalivethreshold, --MaxKeepAliveCount=VALUE
-                             Specify the number of keep alive packets a server can miss, before the session is disconneced.
+                             Specify the default number of keep alive packets a server can miss, before the session is disconneced.
                                Default: `50`.
       --fd, --fetchdisplayname, --FetchOpcNodeDisplayName[=VALUE]
                              Fetches the displayname for the monitored items